-- Continued to collect and process CAP requests received from developments within the City's Service Area in accordance with the current capacity program. - Continued to test and refine the CAP Tool to be utilized upon approval of the CAP by EPA. - Developed a draft Standard Operating Procedure for the CAP tool.
+- Continued to collect and process CAP requests received from developments within the City's Service Area in accordance with the current capacity program. - Continued to test and refine the CAP Tool to be utilized upon approval of the CAP by EPA. - Began review of User's Guide for the CAP tool.